 If you’re unsure where to start, I’ve put together a list of ideas to help you create your own magical full moon ritual.
-Later in this article, I’ve also included some simple rituals to try if you don’t want to create your own.
+Later in this article, I’ve also included some simple rituals and spells to try if you don’t want to create your own.

 Keep in mind that the best time to have a full moon ritual is on the night of the full moon.
 If you’re not sure of the moon times and dates where you live, you can check them out here.